 Another Jury Trial Victory in Civil District Court

-Firm attorneys Dennis Phayer and Jonathan Adams obtained a no liability defense verdict last Thursday in a medical malpractice suit filed against the State of Louisiana by a patient of Medical Center of Louisiana at New Orleans.
+Firm attorney Dennis Phayer obtained a no liability defense verdict last Thursday in a medical malpractice suit filed against the State of Louisiana by a patient of Medical Center of Louisiana at New Orleans.
 The trial was a classic battle of the experts.

 The plaintiff filed suit in Orleans Parish Civil District Court in 2011.
 The Firm assumed the defense of the case in January of 2018, only months before trial started.
 The plaintiff was well-represented by a local and experienced trial attorney who specializes in plaintiff medical malpractice.
 The four day jury trial commenced on June 11, 2018.